startwind/forrest-directory/README.md

 - `forrest-php` - This repository contains every PHP CLI command that is needed for professional PHP development.
 [See the plain repository](repositories/forrest-php.yml)

+## Repositories maintained by others

+## Repositories we would love to have and are looking for maintainers